Tips for Staying Hydrated in Every SeasonReading Time: 9 minutes

 But before you stock up on popsicles at the grocery store, be sure to double check the sugar content, as sugar can do more harm than good when it comes to hydration.
 Luckily, there are several low-sugar popsicle varieties available and tons of recipes out there for those interested in making their own.

-4. Swap Kombucha, or low-calorie carbonated water, for beer at the beach.
+4. Swap Kombucha, or low-calorie carbonated water, for a beer at the beach.

 On a bright, sunny day, it’s hard to resist the temptation of packing up a cooler of beer and heading to the nearest beach, lake, or pool.
 Unfortunately, drinking alcohol during any outdoor water-related activity can be extremely dangerous.